Here are the latest odds for I'm A Celebrity 2022 - including Matt Hancock, Owen Warner and Jill Scott

-I'm A Celeb 2022 Latest: Who is favourite to win, odds for Jill Scott, Seann Walsh, Owen Warner
+I'm A Celeb 2022 Latest: Who is favourite to win, odds for Matt Hancock, Jill Scott, Owen Warner

 The finale of super popular reality TV series I’m A Celebrity...Get Me Out Of Here! is closing in with contestants Seann Walsh, Matt Hancock and Owen Warner still in the jungle.

 The finale of ‘I’m A Celebrity...Get Me Out Of Here!’
-2022 is closing in with just six celebrities left in the jungle.
+2022 is closing in with just four celebrities left in the jungle.

 With star-studded line-up, the series celebrated its 20th anniversary by returning to the Australian jungle after a two year spell in Wales.